JNYE0424/S381grpro/README.md

 - **Password Hashing**: All passwords are hashed using `bcrypt` before storing them in the database.
 - **HTTPS**: When deploying in production, ensure `cookie: { secure: true }` is enabled and HTTPS is used.

-## Future Improvements

-- Implement a frontend framework like React or Angular for better user experience.
-- Add dynamic query building for more flexible RESTful API searches.
-- Add unit tests and integration tests for API routes and database operations.
-- Secure the app with HTTPS and improve input validation to prevent injection attacks.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 ## Example Usage